-National is one of the car rental companies I’ve dealt with for the longest.
-Just by signing up for their Emerald Club, you get to skip the counter and pick any car in the aisle as long as you reserve a mid-size.
+National is the car rental company I’ve dealt with for the longest.
+Just by signing up for Emerald Club, you get to skip the counter and pick any car in the aisle as long as you reserve a mid-size.

 Avis Preferred Plus

-Avis Preferred Plus is one step above normal Avis status and provides discounts and upgraded to members.
+Avis Preferred Plus is one step above normal Avis status and provides discounts and upgrades to members.